-We believe that homework is a necessary part of the education that our academy provides.
-It trains students to work independently and encourages them to develop study and research skills so necessary for today’s form of examinations.
-In ‘Upper School’ in particular, homework is essential to develop a greater depth of understanding and to consolidate learning, so as to secure a higher grade at GCSE.
+We believe homework is a necessary part of the education we provide.
+It trains students to work independently and encourages them to develop the study and research skills necessary for today’s form of examinations.

-Each student will be given a Student Planner in which to enter all homework they are given and parents are asked to check this and sign it each week.
+Each student will receive a Student Planner for them to enter all homework they are given.
+Parents/carers are asked to check and sign it each week.
 If your child is not completing homework, this will be recorded by the subject teacher in the Student Planner.
-Students are kept behind after school if homework has not been completed, or is not completed to an acceptable standard.
+Students will receive corrections if homework has not been completed, or is not completed to an acceptable standard.

 Homework during Year 7

 For their first half-term with us, Year 7s are not given daily or weekly homework but instead are set the task of creating a ‘project’ based on a topic of their choice which they are then asked to present at an annual event where we invite parents/carers to join us.
 During their second term homework will focus specifically on English, Maths and Science moving on to all subjects starting in term three.